danielnuriyev/engineering-blog/programming-languages.md

 Backend APIs and workers can be developed in all languages listed above but they have inherent flaws:
 - Dart is the best choice for cross platform mobile apps but the language runs within JavaScript constraints, so why not just use JavaScript
+- Kotlin runs on JVM whose flaws are: impossible to kill a stuck Thread, the amount of memory it uses is orders of magnitude greater than the actual data.
+But it does utilize multiple cores, so in this respect it is better than NodeJS.
+- Swift is designed of Apple OSes.
+Most probably your backend API will be on a Linux.
+There is a way to run Swift on Linux but why.
+- C++ and C are too low level.
+You will have to code things that JavaScript, Kotlin and other engineers are not even aware of.
 - JavaScipt is a good choice.
 A single nodejs process can handle multiple concurrent requests by placing them on a queue.
 The queue is handled by a single OS thread.
-This works well if you have access to multiple 1 core machines, otherwise it's worth spawning at least 1 nodejs process per core depending on % of CPU time vs IO time.
+This works well if you have access to multiple 1 core machines, otherwise it's worth spawning at least 1 nodejs process per core depending on % of CPU time vs IO time or using worker threads.
 The flaw of JavaScript/NodeJs is that if for whatever reason a single request takes much of CPU (non-IO) time, the whole queue will wait.
 To be on the safe side it is better to use languages that utilize multiple cores and identify stuck functions, like Go does.
 More about this later.
 Another flaw is that a nodejs process is limited to 1.5GB of memory.
 If you need more, JavaScript is not for you.
-- Kotlin runs on JVM whose flaws are: impossible to kill a stuck Thread, the amount of memory it uses is orders of magnitude greater than the actual data.
-But it does utilize multiple cores, so in this respect it is better than NodeJS.
-- Swift is designed of Apple OSes.
-Most probably your backend API will be on a Linux.
-There is a way to run Swift on Linux but why.
-- C++ and C are too low level.
-You will have to code things that JavaScript, Kotlin and other engineers are not even aware of.
 - .NET languages is a story similar to Swift.

 Now let's pick a good language for the backend.